“27. Temple Ordinances for the Living,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The couple has a valid marriage license.

-A marriage in the temple for time only will not be authorized for a woman who is in the process of seeking a cancellation of sealing.
+A marriage in the temple for time only is not authorized for members who are in the process of seeking a cancellation of sealing or a sealing clearance.

 For the policy on sealing a couple who were married in the temple for time only, see 184.108.40.206.